Stuycs-K/final-project-8-chenq-donga/WORKLOG.md

 ### 6/11/23

 added tower upgrades and evolutions, made speed affect enemy movement.
-Also changed health loss to lose current hp of the enemy that has passed through the end.
+Also changed health loss to lose current hp of the enemy that has passed through the end, plus bugfixing with Alan.